 There are some money experts who say that tracking every little expense fosters an attitude of scarcity instead of abundance.
 That you should focus on broader categories like how you’re investing your money and then you won’t have to worry about tracking every penny that goes out.
 I get that concept completely, but at the same time, I can tell you that closely tracking the money that is flowing out can make a difference in how it adds up – whether it’s in the positive or negative.

 We’ve ended some of what should have been our best financial years with me shaking my head – wondering where it all went and how we didn’t end up in much better shape than we did on some of our tightest years.
-The challenge that we found is that when we were earning more, we were more prone to not tracking our spending as closely, or at least not making sure that it was going to the places where it would make the most difference in the long-term, such as putting more in savings.
-Yes, we were more comfortable in not thinking about every cent we spent, but in turn, we also weren’t thinking about how the choices we were making were going to serve us best – now and in the future.
+The challenge that we found is that when we were earning more, we were more prone to not tracking our spending as closely.
+We were also weren’t as vigilant about making sure that it was going to the places where it would make the most difference in the long-term, such as putting more in savings.
+Yes, we were more comfortable in not thinking about every cent we spent, but in turn, we also weren’t thinking about how the choices we were making were going to serve us best – both in short-term and for the future.

 That’s what creating a budget is all about.
 Making choices about how your money is going to serve you and your goals as opposed to letting it just flow out with no real purpose.
 In my opinion, a budget helps to support an attitude of prosperity, not limit it.